backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Step Functions.md

 	- `States.Timeout`: Task *ran longer* than `TimeoutSeconds` or no heartbeat received
 	- `States.TaskFailed`: *execution failure*
 	- `States.Permissions`: insufficient privileges to execute code
-- The state may report is own errors
+- The state may report its own errors

 #### Retry
 - **Evaluated from top to bottom**